Working trip to Brest Oblast

-The harvest campaign is in full swing, but it is needed to step efforts, Belarus President Alexander Lukashenko said during his working trip to Brest Oblast on 10 August.
+The harvest campaign is in full swing, but it is needed to step efforts, Belarus President Aleksandr Lukashenko said during his working trip to Brest Oblast on 10 August.

 “I see that the harvest campaign is in full swing, everything is alright, but it should be accelerated by 10-15%,” the head of state said.

 The President also spoke about the provision of fuel to farms.
-Alexander Lukashenko urged to step up control over the efficient use of fuel.
+Aleksandr Lukashenko urged to step up control over the efficient use of fuel.

 It was noted that Brest Oblast has a good rape harvest this year.
 The head of state remarked that rape yield should reach 30 centners per hectare next year.

 Flax growing was also discussed.
-Alexander Lukashenko stressed that flax processing factories should work at full capacity.
+Aleksandr Lukashenko stressed that flax processing factories should work at full capacity.

 All Belarusian regions but for Vitebsk Oblast should finish the harvest campaign by 20 August.
 “As far as Vitebsk Oblast is concerned, I will say the following: the Vitebsk Oblast administration, the governor should stop reassuring us.
 If we see that there is good grain there, we must provide additional equipment to them.
 Therefore, we are harvesting grain, delivering it to grain elevators, processing it without hurting farmers.
 We must clear the harvest,” the President said.

 The head of state was informed that the government grain procurement contract will be fulfilled.
 “We want to procure 860,000 tonnes.
 Let’s agree that there will be 1 million tonnes or a bit more.
 But we need good grain, maybe we will sell something, refresh old grain reserves.
 Old grain can be used as fodder.
 There should be new grain reserves because we have good grain this year,” Aleksandr Lukashenko said.